Christopher Nolan and Emma Thomas: From University sweethearts to Oscar winners

 It birthed the Barbenheimer phenomenon, as Greta Gerwig’s comedy about the famous doll Barbie and his dark Second World War scientific film about the “father of the atomic bomb”, starring Irish actor Cillian Murphy in the titular role, were released on the same date.

-Barbie was the highest grossing film of 2023, but Oppenheimer led during awards season, winning seven Oscars and seven Baftas – including best film at both major ceremonies.
+Barbie was the highest grossing film of 2023, but Oppenheimer led during awards season, winning seven Oscars and seven Baftas.

+It marked the first time the couple won the best picture Oscar and best film Bafta having previously been nominated for 2010’s sci-fi Inception and 2017’s war thriller Dunkirk.

 It also secured Nolan his first directing Oscar after he had previously been nominated for six Academy Awards for examining important questions throughout his body of work.